 While hate may be a highly contagious pathogen, we are all grieving our collective inability to truly nurture and take care of our basic needs.
 And, if we lived in a society where loving oneself was easy to come by, we would not have so much time to hate ourselves and each other.
 We just wouldn’t need to.

 We could use a cataclysm of love.
 That collective love that obliterates the virulent illnesses and opportunistic infections ailing society.
-That awakening that only love can catalyze in which we realize the hypocrisy of our differences.
-That love transformation that, makes clear, answers to questions we have failed to ask collectively.
+An awakening that only love can catalyze in which we realize the hypocrisy of our differences.
+A love transformation that, makes clear, answers to questions we have failed to ask collectively.
 Love that makes visible the grief under the masks of anger, hate, and fear.

 We could use a mantra for all of humanity: we are infinite oneness.